csaden/csaden.github.io/HackReactor/_posts/2015-07-25-Persistence.md

 ### What did you learn today?

 Today, we started a new sprint on databases.
 I am familiar with databases since I've queried Udacity's database using MongoDB, which is a no-sql (or schema-less) database.
 An example of a document for a no-sql database is included below.
 At Udacity I investigated common incorrect responses to computer graded questions.
 I tried to uncover instructional design flaws and student misconceptions from that that data and then improve the curriculum or the question.
-The data I looked at comes in the form of a document which you can think of like any Javascript object or Python dictionary with key value pairs.
+The data I looked at comes in the form of a document which you can think of like any JavaScript object or Python dictionary with key value pairs.
 The keys are called fields in MongoDB and the fields can be nested.
 The schema-less or unprescribed structure allows for the storage of unstructured data.
 Here's an example of one such document.

 {% highlight javascript linenos %}
 {
   movie: 'The Matrix',
-  lead_actors: ["Keanu Reeves", "Laurence Fishborn", "Carrie-Anne Moss"]
+  lead_actors: ["Keanu Reeves", "Laurence Fishburne", "Carrie-Anne Moss"]
   ratings: {
     metacritic: 73,
     imdb: 8.7,